Read the full article on City Pages website (click here). We’re their #2 cookbook in 2014!

 If you’re not loving the no-egg version: Since 2009, our wheat books have included one chapter with gluten-free recipes, always with eggs.
 Many of our gluten-free readers asked for gluten-free recipes that were also egg-free, so when we wrote Gluten-Free Artisan Bread in Five Minutes a Day in 2014, we made our default Master Recipe egg-free, with a variation that includes whole eggs or egg whites (on page 73).
-But–there’s no question that the egg versions have better rise and are less dense and gummy.
+But–there’s no question that the egg versions have better rise and are less dense.
 If you can eat eggs, our favorite is the egg white version; there’s more on this at a post describing the version with egg.
 If you cannot eat eggs and you’re finding the no-egg version too dense, go through all the tips on this page–and if you’re still not happy with the density of the loaf-breads, consider using the dough for flatbreads that won’t require as much structure and loft.

 If you’re making the gluten-free recipes from The New Artisan Bread in Five Minutes a Day, there were typos that mainly affected the gluten-free recipes.
 Click here to view the corrections.
 The recipes will seem much too wet without these corrections.

 Inadequate mixing: Consider using a stand mixer if you’re finding the loaves to be denser than you like.
 It’s certainly possible to get good results by mixing with a spoon or dough whisk, but you really have to work at it, to get a completely smooth mixture, and some of our readers are giving up too soon.
 Bottom line, the stand mixer will give more reliable results.
 One thing to be aware of–the very high capacity stand mixers (eg., 6-quart) don’t work well for this gluten-free dough–it seems to “climb” up the flat beater and avoid the mixing process.
 Stick with about a 5-quart capacity.